mkv25-games/LD30/design/tasklist.md

 + Icon language of cards should match on screen icons
 + Plain instead of blue tinted icons for units on cards
 + Add discard count and deck count to interface
-+ Standardardise discard icon with interface
++ Standardise discard icon with interface
 + Player selection screen, number of players
 + Saving of game state
 + Exit button to end game